MicrosoftDocs/power-platform/power-platform/developer/plan.md

 ### Does the developer environment get auto-created with a developer plan?

 Yes.
-A developer environment is created when the user signs up for the developer plan using any of the experiences community pages, [Power Apps](https://make.powerapps.com), or [Power Platform admin center](https://admin.powerplatform.microsoft.com).
+A developer environment is created when the user signs up for the developer plan using any of the experiences Power Apps Developer Plan website(https://www.microsoft.com/power-platform/products/power-apps/free), [Power Apps](https://make.powerapps.com), or [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 However, when you delete a developer environment, or you need more developer environments, you need to create them manually.

 ### Does the Power Apps Developer plan include Power Automate RPA use rights?